devassistant/devassistant/docs/developer_documentation/run_sections_reference.rst

          with: [$list, $of, $substituted, $variables]
    - $var: this string gets assigned to "var" with $substituted $variables

-If you need to assign result of expression or execution section to a variable or pass it to a command runner, you need to use the **execution flag**: ``~``::
+If you need to assign the result of an expression or execution section to a variable or pass it to a command runner, you need to use the **execution flag**: ``~``::

    run: